Limitation of Characterizing Implicit Regularization by Data-independent Functions: Conclusions and Discussion

-Overall, we make complete definitions of regularization and provide insightful overlapping recipes and examples for the further study of the implicit regularization for $L$ subject to neural networks.
-By our recipes, we believe that we can only obtain partial information in general about an implicit regularization by looking at the value of a data-independent function defined on parameter space.
+While an implicit regularization is generally data-dependent, partial information about it may still be obtained by a data-independent function.
 Further studies should be conducted to mathematically determine details of such partial information.
 Besides, one may alternatively look for meaningful\footnote{One trivial data-dependent characterization is to define $G(\vtheta_0,\vtheta,S) := \|\vtheta-\vtheta^*(\vtheta_0,S)\|_2^2$, where $S$ is the training data and $\vtheta^*(\vtheta_0,S)$ is the long-term limit of the trajectory of GF for $L(\cdot, S)$ starting at $\vtheta_0$ provided that it exists.
 See also \citet{GVardi} for other trivial forms.} data-dependent functions to characterize an implicit regularization.
-Since the non-equivalence between implicit and explicit regularization seem to depend on the global property of an activation function, one may also consider characterizing the gradient trajectory by looking at the values of more than one functions.
+Since the non-equivalence between implicit and explicit regularization seem to depend on the global property of an activation function, one may also consider characterizing the training dynamics by a set of functions.